x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/delete-or-restore-mailboxes.md

 > [!NOTE]
 > This feature requires a Microsoft 365 administrator account.
 This feature isn't available for Microsoft 365 Government, Microsoft 365 operated by 21Vianet, or Microsoft 365 Germany.

 To help you understand the current status of a recently deleted mailbox, we provide automated diagnostics in the Microsoft 365 admin center.
-To launch the diagnostics, select button below.
+To launch the diagnostics, select the following button:

 >[!div class="nextstepaction"]
 >[Run Tests: Deleted Mailbox](https://aka.ms/PillarDeletedMailBox)